michaelerb/da-workshop/schedule.md

 ## Schedule

-*This is a tenative schedule subject to change.*
+*This is a tenative schedule; details may change.*

 **Day 1**
 - 9 – 9:15am: Welcome and workshop overview